TaxTips.ca

 If you are still living at home and you don't have a budget, now would be a good time to start.
 You shouldn't have accumulated any debt yet, and it is easier to stay out of debt than to get out of debt.
 The earlier you start saving, the easier it will be, because it will become a habit.
 If you can take advantage of your parents' generosity by living cheaply at home, you can get a good head start on your financial freedom.
 This will mean making an effort to live harmoniously with your parents, which should not be a problem if you look at the long term benefits.
 Besides, just because your parents don't want you out drinking all night or robbing gas stations doesn't mean they are trying to spoil your fun.

-Tip: Start saving early.
+Tax Tip: Start saving early.

 If you already have non-tax-deductible debt:

-Use your pay yourself first money to pay off non-tax-deductible debt (over 8% interest) more quickly.
-See our Save and Invest page.
+bullet Use your pay yourself first money to pay off non-tax-deductible debt more quickly.
+Include this as part of your personal budget.

-Pay off your highest interest rate debt first, which would probably be your credit cards/bookie/loan shark.
+bullet Pay off your highest interest rate debt first, which would probably be your credit cards/bookie/loan shark.
 All of these have very high interest rates.

-If you cannot pay the entire balance of your credit card at the end of the month, stop using your card and cancel it.
+bullet If you cannot pay the entire balance of your credit card at the end of the month, stop using your card and cancel it.

-You should only have one credit card.
+bullet You should only have one credit card.
 If you have more than one, it is more likely that you will run up your credit card debt.
 There are more bills to pay, and it is more complicated.
 Figure out which card is best for you, and cancel the rest.

-If you have more than one credit card with a balance on it, concentrate on paying one off completely first.
+bullet If you have more than one credit card with a balance on it, concentrate on paying one off completely first.
 Then pay off the next, and so on, until you are down to one credit card.
 Don't use this card unless you are able to pay off the balance at the end of every month.

-Pay off any other loans that you have, paying off the higher interest rate loans first.
+bullet Pay off any other loans that you have, paying off the higher interest rate loans first.

-After all your non-tax-deductible debt is paid, start saving for large purchases such as appliances, vehicle, etc., so you can pay cash for them.
+bullet After all your non-tax-deductible debt is paid, start saving for large purchases such as appliances, vehicle, etc., so you can pay cash for them.

 Be better organized / make life simpler

-If your pay yourself first money is going into RRSPs, have the contributions set up as automatic deductions from your payroll to be transferred directly into your RRSP.
+bullet If your pay yourself first money is going into RRSPs, have the contributions set up as automatic deductions from your payroll to be transferred directly into your RRSP.
 This way you will get your tax savings immediately.

-If your pay yourself first money is going to pay down debt, set up automatic transfers from your chequing account.
+bullet If your pay yourself first money is going to pay down debt, set up automatic transfers from your chequing account.

-Use only one financial institution.
+bullet Use only one financial institution.

-Use only one credit card, and have your regular bill payments (electricity, gas, cable, telephone, etc.) charged to your credit card.
+bullet Use only one credit card, and have your regular bill payments (electricity, gas, cable, telephone, etc.) charged to your credit card.
 You will have fewer monthly payments to make.

-Check your credit card transactions frequently.
+bullet Check your credit card transactions frequently.
 This can usually be done online.

-Do as much as possible online, reducing trips in your vehicle.
+bullet Do as much as possible online, reducing trips in your vehicle.

-Buy term life insurance instead of whole life.
+bullet Buy term life insurance instead of whole life.

-Don't buy RESPs.
+bullet Don't buy RESPs.
 Pay down your mortgage or build up your RRSPs instead.

-Tax tip: Pay yourself first by payroll deduction or automatic bank transfers.
+Tax Tip: Pay yourself first by payroll deduction or automatic bank transfers.

 Your financial plan should include the following steps: